Section 1 – Organisation

 Section 3 – Products eligible to compete

-The competition is open, without discrimination, to all Asian wine & spirits and to grape-based wines in accordance with the definitions of OIV’s International Code of Oenological Practices.
-All products must have an indication of the country of origin as well as the category of the wine & spirit on the label.
+The competition is open, without discrimination, to all Asian wines and to grape-based wines in accordance with the definitions of OIV’s International Code of Oenological Practices.
+All products must have an indication of the country of origin as well as the category of the wine on the label.

 All products must be destined for sale and must be from a consistent batch of at least 1,000 litres.
 On an exceptional basis, a reduced volume of at least 100 litres may be authorised provided proof of boutique-scale production is supplied.
 All samples must be presented with labels and commercial presentation.
 If the product was packaged specifically for the competition, the sample shall be accompanied by explanatory documents justifying its status.